We are a carbon-negative company

-According to our estimate, we produced about 150 tons of carbon dioxide during the last accounting year.
+Our estimate shows we produced about 150 tons of carbon dioxide during the last accounting year.
 We have probably not covered every aspect of our business.
 To be on the safe side, we compensated for 565 tons instead.
 We, therefore, believe we can confidently claim to be carbon-neutral!

 How we started focusing on the environment

 To run our air conditioners on electricity from the sun we had to change our old ones into inverter ACs.
 Since inverter ACs are much more energy-efficient, we substantially reduced our electricity consumption from the grid.
 There are cloudy days when we don’t have enough sun to have sufficient reserve energy.
-Therefore, we rent a petrol generator during the monsoon to have for emergencies.
+Therefore, we rent a petrol generator during the monsoon for emergencies.
 However, we have only had to use it on very few occasions.

 New investments